Geometry-Inspired Top-k Adversarial Perturbations: Background

-Since the first-order Taylor expansion is linear approximation, it may deviate from the actual decision boundaries of the classifier.
+Since the first-order Taylor expansion is a linear approximation, it may deviate from the actual decision boundary of the classifier.
 Therefore, the procedure should be repeated in an iterative manner: the original image is perturbed, then a new perturbation vector for the perturbed image is computed and so on.
 However, only few iterations are needed for DeepFool algorithm to quickly reach an incorrect class, finding an efficient Top-$1$ adversarial perturbation.
+It usually swaps classes from Top-$2$ prediction, consequently, Top-$k$ prediction still contains the correct class.